ivllnv/CPE313-Final-Project/README.md

-# Design of Business Intelligence on Geospatial Data Using Deep Learning
+# Design of Business Opportunity Analsyis on Geospatial Data Using Deep Learning
 ## Overview
 This repository contains the final deliverables for the course CPE313 Advanced Machine Learning and Deep Learning.
 The project focuses on the design and implementation of a business opportunity analysis system using geospatial data.
 The goal is to develop a comprehensive framework that leverages geospatial information to identify and assess potential business opportunities in specific regions or areas of interest.